Reference Guide

 Commit

-# Manual commit (if not using transaction context)
+# Manual commit (outside transaction context)

 await cur.execute('UPDATE my_table SET name = %s WHERE id = %s', ('Doe', 1))

-await connection.commit()
+await conn.commit()

 Rollback